TABLE OF CONTENTS

 You may hear marketplace lending referred to as peer-to-peer (P2P) lending though there technically is a difference.
 In pure P2P lending, individuals can invest and lend to borrowers where the marketplace lending platforms also allow institutions to loan out money.

-Although lenders carry the risk of a borrower defaulting on the loan, but can often see higher returns to offset the risk.
+Yes, lenders carry the risk of a borrower defaulting on a loan.
+But they often see higher returns, offsetting the risk.

 How Is Marketplace Lending Different From Conventional Lending?

 Marketplace lending is different from conventional lending in the way they operate.
 In conventional lending, banks take in deposits and use them to lend to businesses or consumers.
 By comparison, online marketplace lending platforms don’t take in deposits or make any loans themselves.